 The (Command + Click) option is how you draw notes right in the piano roll as efficiently and as easily as possible.

 Clearly, the method for doing this is quite self-explanatory, you just want to hit the (Command + Click) option, and by click, I mean hitting the trackpad.

 What this does, is that it allows you to draw the notes into the Piano Roll very fast.
-Typically, when I create music with Garageband, I either use the MIDI keyboard, or I play the guitar and create melodies that way.
+Typically, when I create music with Garageband, I either use a MIDI keyboard like Arturia’s KeyLab 88 from ZZounds, or I play my PRS SE Custom 24 guitar (also from ZZounds) and create melodies that way.

 However, some people like to use the piano roll primarily to actually draw the notes right in the piano roll space.
 If that’s what you like to do, this command is for you.

 This is also useful for creating things like snare and hi-hat rolls.

 It’s definitely worth mentioning that this is the same way that you add notes in the score editor, in case you want to add them as actual units of standard notation.